gomorpheus/morpheus-docs/release_notes/current.rst

 |morphver| Release Notes
 *************************

 ..
-NOTE: This list includes improvements added in 4.2.4 which were not part of the 5.0.0 beta.
+NOTE:: This list includes improvements added in 4.2.4 which were not part of the 5.0.0 beta.
 Users upgrading from 4.x.x may also want to review the `5.0.0 change list <https://docs.morpheusdata.com/en/5.0.0/release_notes/current.html>`_ to get a complete picture of the changes.

 .. include:: highlights.rst